-I recently took part in a webinar on the topic “Fundraising Apps to Make Your Life Easier”.
-Essentially, it was a discussion on applications which the nonprofit fundraising professional can employ to help better manage events, work flow, connectivity, and whatnot.
-And like other articles I’ve read and webinars I’ve attended, the focus has been on how to get the viewer from the website to the payment option as quickly and easily as possible—but with minimal human interaction.
+I recently took part in a webinar on the topic “Fundraising Apps to Make Your Life Easier.”
+Essentially, it was a discussion on applications that the nonprofit fundraising professional can employ to help better manage events, workflow, connectivity, and whatnot.
+The main idea is to make the process of going from the website to the payment option fast and easy while minimizing human interaction.
+This is similar to other articles and webinars on the subject.
 And, certainly, that is a good thing since staff time costs.
-But, as I started to consider what, if anything, of this webinar I should include in my next blog, I began to consider how the “just click here” mode of thinking—when taken too far—is, well, de-humanizing (for lack of a better term) the relationship between supporter and organization.
+But, as I started to consider what, if anything, of this webinar I should include in my next blog, I began to consider how the “just click here” mode of thinking—when taken too far—is, well, dehumanizing (for lack of a better term) the relationship between supporter and organization.
 That, I don’t see as a very good thing.
 Perhaps striking some sort of balance between automation and personal attention needs to be evaluated.

-The comments/discussion windows below blog posts (such as this one) are excellent for general, though not time-sensitive, inquiries and remarks.
-Adding video testimonials, or videos that introduce staff to givers, along with how their social investments are helping people, provides a nice dynamic element to the giving experience.
+The comments/discussion windows below blog posts are excellent for general, though not time-sensitive, inquiries and remarks.
+Including video testimonials and introductions of staff to donors, along with the impact of their social investments, enhances the giving experience as well.
 Also, social networks, such as Twitter and Facebook, allow for real-time interaction when content is fed live on an organization’s web page.

 These devices, as good and as important to the nonprofit website as they are, are still a bit detached.
 Social networks, even with their chat abilities, are more tribal in nature and less of a private, one-on-one, experience.
 Moreover, these examples require an action on the part of the visitor if communication is to commence at all.

-On that point, wouldn’t it be far better if dialogue can be initiated, not just by the visitor, but by the nonprofit professional or website operator as well?
+On that point, wouldn’t it be better if the website operator or nonprofit professional could start a dialogue, not just the visitor?
 If so, then how?
 Two solutions (at least for now) come to mind.
 And neither are new technologies.
 Webinars (as I had introduced at the top of this article) and live chats.

-The use of active communication software, such as webinars and live chat, are still well below the radar of consideration for most nonprofits.
+The use of active communication software, such as webinars and live chat, is still well below the radar of consideration for most nonprofits.

 Webinars.
-Inviting supporters and potential donors to join in a live discussion where staff is introduced and programs expanded upon, is certainly the modern conference room or even living-room social equivalent.
-And with webinar software offering audio, video and whiteboard options to the type-chat function, this really is the closest thing to being in a face-to-face gathering.
+Inviting people to an online discussion where staff is introduced and programs are explained is like a modern social gathering in a conference room or living room.
+Webinar software provides audio, video, whiteboard, and chat functions that simulate a face-to-face gathering.
 Attendees can choose to participate in the discussion, or simply listen in.
 At the end of the webinar, a transcript is usually available so even note-taking is no longer required.
 The downside to this option is that the webinar works within a schedule.
 Yup, those darn schedules!

 Although the visitor is yet unnamed, since they have yet to click the “live chat” button, the operator can initiate a conversation!
 Should Janet or Jason be viewing the walk-a-thon or golf tournament page, you as the operator will know it.
 And instead of watching the visitor leave the page without considering a ticket or sponsorship package, you can introduce yourself to them then and there.
 You can explain to them that their participation is very much welcomed, that they’ll have an amazing time at the event—and that you are there to assist them with any question right now if they’d like.

 Tech Resources: There are many good webinar and live chat service providers available these days.
-Some are well known.
-For webinars, there’s GoToMeeting.com, and Join.me (which is free).
-For live chat, LivePerson.com (though pricy) is an industry leader, where the lesser-known ones are more affordable or even free such as ClickDesk.com.
+Some are well-known.
+For webinars, there’s GoToMeeting.com.
+For live chat, LivePerson.com (though pricy) is an industry leader, whereas the lesser-known ones are more affordable or even free such as ClickDesk.com.
+And of course, there is Zoom, MS Teams and Google Meet.
 All of these examples at least offer a free trial period.